Franklin-Graham/Magento-Guide/Measure Creations/INCOME VERIFICATION.md

-This product tile will not be listed on the front end.
-It is designed to open an EW popup on the Pre-Qualification page.
+- This product tile will not be displayed on the front end.
+It is specifically designed to trigger an EW popup on the Pre-Qualification page.
+- After creating the product, configure the store settings according to the instructions in the [[PreQualification Apps]] file.

 ## How to Create a "INCOME VERIFICATION" Application:

  Go to CATALOG -> Products (create a new Virtual product)